-We're in the work of recreating trusted flavours that reflect the age old traditions of Mexico.
+We're in the work of recreating trusted flavours that reflect the age old traditions of Mexico and other cultures.
 Food with character, beautiful imperfection, callous edges and most of all local heritage.

 - character - flavour - heritage -